Gracey46/Safeguarding/README.md

 ![hero-image](assets/images/hero-image2.png)
 https://www.easternbaptist.org.uk/safeguarding/safeguarding-training/  Was the source of the hero image

+Co-pilot used to present the hero image and hero text with image in background text ontop placed at the bottom  of the image.

 Bootstrap was used to make the grid system and design for the information cards

 Bookstrap was used to make the contact form.